nmt2722/notes/Chapter1/proofs.md

-Sure!
+## Methods of Proof
 In arithmetic and mathematics in general, there are several methods to prove or verify statements.
-Here, I'll explain some of the most common methods of proof, using simple examples that should be easy for 10th-grade students to understand.
+Some of the most common methods of proof, using simple examples are presented below:-.

 ### 1. **Direct Proof**